jorritvanderheide/human-ai_collaboration_in_the_kitchen/DataAnalysis/data/README.md

 #### IMPORTANT

-When using these datasets in Weka Explorer, don't forget to delete the 'instances' attribute in the preprocessing tab
+When using these datasets in Weka Explorer, don't forget to remove the 'instances' attribute in the preprocessing tab